kylezeeuwen/olympic-medal-count/README.md

 # Dependancies:

--Python 2.
+- Python 2.
 Lets say 2.7
--Python lxml library - I had trouble installing with pip as it has C dependancies.
+- Python lxml library - I had trouble installing with pip as it has C dependancies.
 I had success on ubuntu just installing the deb via 'sudo apt-get install python-lxml'
--Internets.
+- Internets.
 Specifically a cooperative Google.

 # Bugs

 - None of the tie breaks are implemented
-    - (for oredered=gold and #gold == #gold, , use #silver then #bronze)
+    - (ordered=gold and #gold == #gold, use #silver then #bronze)
-    - (for ordered=total and #total == #total, use #gold then #silver then #bronze)
+    - (ordered=total and #total == #total, use #gold then #silver then #bronze)